 If you live in the UK, you may just want to invest in FTSE 100 companies.
 I would suggest the Invesco RAFI ETF PSRU as this has much better performance than a standard FTSE 100 ETF (PSRU is light grey line on chart).

 I have a mix of all these funds.
 I have kept with Fisher Investments because I trust them to manage my money (and, let's face it, they really can't go wrong as they seem to simply follow the MSCI Global Core index SWDA which is bound to follow the world market and then they charge me 1.5% for it!).
-Fisher do not take chances or try to get the best performance, they just try to beat SWDA (even with their much higher TER) and provide a decent gain for you over time.
+Fisher do not take chances or try to get the best performance, they just try to beat SWDA (even with their much higher TER) and provide a decent gain for me over time.
 Basically, it stops me from taking risks!

 Investing in an actively managed fund is another approach.
-I tend to buy into one managed fund and stick to it - but I check it's performance every few months.
+I tend to buy into one managed fund and stick to it - but I check their performance every few months.
 Actively managed funds are only as good as their managers and they can change over time (managers are poached by other companies).
 So picking one active fund is not a completely 'hands-off' choice - it needs your attention and you may have to sell it and buy a different one if the performance drops off.

 This leaves us with ETFs and there is a simple two-ETF solution:

-• Core MSCI Global (SWDA or HMWS)
+- Core MSCI Global (SWDA or HMWS or IWDG)

-• NASDAQ 100 (EQQQ or EQGB)
+- NASDAQ 100 (EQQQ or EQGB)

 The ratio of these two depends on your attitude to volatility.
-If you don't intend on needing to withdraw your invested cash for at least 10+ years, then 50% SWDA and 50% EQGB might not be a bad mix.
+If you don't intend to withdraw your invested cash for at least 10+ years, then 50% SWDA and 50% EQGB might not be a bad mix.

 If you don't want too much fluctuation, then 80% SDWA and 20% EQGB might be a better solution for you.